Mutts on Merseyside

-Mutts big and small, long haired or short, daft or smart, enrich our lives with their happy-go-lucky demeanour, endless love and their uncanny ability to figure out you’ve opened a packet of crisps from within a 5-mile radius.
-Recent research suggests that dog owners live longer and healthier lives too – and seeing as stroking a dog actively reduces cortisol levels (the stress hormone), we reckon dog owners are a happier bunch too.
-Here’s how to have fun with your mutt on the Merseyrail network.
-Top tip – there’s no pass for pooches, dogs travel free!
+Mutts big and small, long haired or short, daft or smart, enrich our lives with their happy-go-lucky demeanour, endless love and their uncanny ability to figure out you’ve opened a packet of biscuits from within a 5-mile radius.

 Take them for a doggy beer at The Caledonia

 The good folks at The Caledonia in the city’s Georgian Quarter know how to treat dogs (and their humans too!)
 This community pub has long been a haven for city slickers with dogs and they’ve embraced this tradition by stocking pup pints (yes, really) and goodie bags full of healthy and nutritious treats for dogs.
 We wouldn’t recommend having a dog beer yourself, but there are plenty of brew options for non-canines too, and they also do some of the city’s best vegan junk food.